Multibit-Legacy/error-reporting-service/README.md

 ## Running the error reporting service in Production

 To run up the Error Reporting Service for real you need to run it outside of an IDE which introduces some security issues.

-Security Providers such as Bouncy Castle can only be loaded from a trusted source.
-In the case of a JAR this means that it must be signed with a certificate that has in turn been signed by one of the trusted Certificate Authorities (CAs) in the `cacerts` file of the JRE.
+Java Security Providers such as Bouncy Castle can only be loaded from a trusted source.
+In the case of a JAR this means that it must be signed with a certificate that has in turn been signed by one of the trusted Certificate Authorities (CAs) in the `cacerts` file of the executing JRE.

 Fortunately the Bouncy Castle team have done this so the `bcprov-jdk16-1.46.jar` must be external to the server JAR.